Skip to main content

 Diagram: a user verifies their card once via Visa VIC or Mastercard Agent Pay, and agents receive scoped permissions with spending rules

-Every payment method an agent uses is set up through a user flow — a hosted, customizable UI where the user explicitly delegates access.
-The flows below cover the end to end integration steps for both cards and wallets.
-One principle holds across all of them: the user stays in control.
-Every delegation is explicit, scoped, and revocable.
-Crossmint provides the UI components and signing flows.
-You wire them into your product.
+Every instrument is set up through a user flow — a hosted, customizable UI where the user explicitly delegates access.
+Every delegation is explicit, scoped, and revocable, so the user stays in control.
+Crossmint provides the UI components and signing flows; you wire them into your product.

 1